xsatoshi-nakamoto/CICD_Application_K8s/README.md

-App works on TCP 5000 port.
+ssdsApp works on TCP 5000 port.